 First, I’m going to have to create a python script that runs as a service, so that it runs before anyone ever logs in.
 In order for this to run on the servers we fail over to, it needs to run on the live servers as well.
 This is where I have to be careful.
 As far as what the script is going to do, here’s what I have figured out so far.

 1. It’s going to check the IP address to see if it’s in the range I’m setting up for the failover test network.
 This network will not be the same network as any network at any of our clients.
 If it determines it’s part of the network, it moves on to the rest of the script.
 If not, it exits.

 2. The script goes through all the agent services that we don’t want running and disables them.

 3. After disabling the services, it goes through those services and stops them.

 4. The last configuration change is the script will set the IP address to a predetermined IP address.
 These settings will be planned out before hand and saved to a configuration file on the live server.
 When the server is virtualized from a recent backup, the configuration file will be there.

 5. Lastly, the script will reboot the server to make sure it refreshes communication with the domain controllers.
 When the service starts again after the reboot, it will have to check the configuration file to see if the IP has already been set.
 If so, it will exit.
 (Just thought of this as I was typing this up)

 This should save us and clients a ton of setup time for failover testing and let us have a more predictable RTO in a live scenario.

-Jason Vanzin is the Director of Business Consulting and Services at EssentiaLink.
+Jason Vanzin is the CEO at Vanzin Consulting Corp.
 He has over 15 years of IT experience and lives in Pittsburgh, PA.
 He blogs on topics related to Business Continuity, Python programming, and technology in general.